-As of October 2021, one COVID-19 vaccine has been approved by the U.S. Food and Drug Administration (FDA), and two have been authorized for emergency use.
+As of June 2022, two COVID-19 vaccines have been approved by the U.S. Food and Drug Administration (FDA), and one has been authorized for emergency use.

 Pfizer, Inc., and BioNTech BNT162b2: On August 23, 2021, the FDA approved the Pfizer-BioNTech vaccine — called Comirnaty — for people age 16 and older.
 The vaccine is still available under emergency use authorization for children and teens 5 to 15 years old.
 View the infographic to see what is in the Pfizer COVID-19 vaccine.

-ModernaTX, Inc., mRNA-1273: On December 18, 2020, the FDA authorized emergency use of this NIH-funded COVID-19 vaccine in the United States for people age 18 and older.
+ModernaTX, Inc., mRNA-1273: On January 31, 2022, the FDA approved this NIH-funded COVID-19 vaccine — called Spikevax — for people age 18 and older.
 View the infographic to see what is in the Moderna COVID-19 vaccine.

 Janssen Pharmaceutical Companies of Johnson & Johnson: On February 27, 2021, the FDA authorized emergency use of this single-shot vaccine for people age 18 and older.
 Developed with support from NIH, this vaccine does not require special refrigeration.
 Women younger than 50 years old should be aware of the rare risk of blood clots after vaccination.